Bliczer0/opensource-community-platform/README.md

 To get involved:
 1. Check out the [contribution guidelines](CONTRIBUTING.md)
 2. Review open issues labeled `good first issue` for easy tasks
-3. Join our community chat on Discord: [Invite Link]
+3. Join our community chat on Discord: [https://discord.gg/dpvk35QPDK]

 ## How to Contribute
 We welcome contributions of all kinds — code, documentation, design, and community support.
 Please read our [CONTRIBUTING.md](CONTRIBUTING.md) to get started.